 Please, the AADR family asks that you Pray for Sammy and for good weather to fly him on Wednesday.

-Sammy is scared but alert, and his mommy Wendy is so very worried about him.
+Sammy is scared but alert, and his Foster mommy, Wendy, is so very worried about him.
 He is on medication to make him comfortable.
 Here are some pictures from today

 Thank you all for your prayers.

 Read here about Sammy on the Pilots and Paws website